Kodular/Documentation/docs/components/user-interface/state-progress-bar.md

 |:----:|:-------:|
 |text|Item 1, Item 2, Item 3, Item 4, Item 5|

-The State Progress Bar elements specified as a string with the items separated by commas such as: Item 1, Item 2, Item 3, Item 4, Item 5.
+_The State Progress Bar elements specified as a string with the items separated by commas such as: Item 1, Item 2, Item 3, Item 4, Item 5.
 Each word before the comma will be an element in the list.
-You can add maximum 5 items.
+You can add maximum 5 items._

 ### Foreground Color

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('State Progress Bar', 'Foreground Color')]]